Charcuterie Board appetizer at a wedding

 Why Food & Drinks Matter

-Italian wedding feasts go on for hours and include multiple courses.
+Italian wedding feasts continue for hours and include multiple courses.
 In India, you might see colorful buffets with amazing vegetarian dishes and sweets.
 In Mexico, families might serve traditional favorites like tamales or mole.
 These meals bring people together and tell a story about culture, love, and family.

 Step 1: Know Your Guest List When Planning The Food & Bar